 Spinning: Can I say Soul Cycle? – since 2013 but opened as early as 2006.

 Waist Trainers: 2014.
-Corset-like waist trainers, trendy but don’t do much to widdle down waist
+Corset-like waist trainers trendy but don’t do much to widdle down the waist

 The Fitbit: 2015, Digital Healthcare, wearing since 2014.

-Crossfit: founded in 2000 and by 2017 became a cult-like fitness craze.
-This grueling strength and conditioning training program use a mixture of aerobics, weightlifting, and calisthenics.
+Crossfit was founded in 2000 and became a cult-like fitness craze by 2017.
+This grueling strength and conditioning training program combines aerobics, weightlifting, and calisthenics.

-High-Intensity Interval Training (HIIT): usually lasts less than 30-minutes workout includes short bursts of intense work followed by short rest periods.
+High-intensity interval Training (HIIT) usually lasts less than 30 minutes.
+Workouts include short bursts of intense work followed by brief rest periods.

 Smart Home Gyms: